Google My Business Questions and Answers Feature

 • Con – It can take several days for flagged items to be assessed and this doesn’t necessarily mean it will be taken down.

-What important people are saying?
+What important people are saying:

-Marissa Nordahl from the Google My Business team:
+Google My Business Team

-Add frequently asked questions and answers so that users searching for your place on Google Maps on Android can easily get the answers to common questions about your business.
+“Add frequently asked questions and answers so that users searching for your place on Google Maps on Android can easily get the answers to common questions about your business.”

-Answer questions from potential customers – if you have Google Maps on Android, we will send you a push notification when a new question has been asked about your business so you can share an answer.
+“Answer questions from potential customers – if you have Google Maps on Android, we will send you a push notification when a new question has been asked about your business so you can share an answer.”

-Thumb up questions and answers from other people to bring attention to helpful contributions from the community.
-When new questions and answers are posted to your listing from the community, we will notify you.
+“Thumb up questions and answers from other people to bring attention to helpful contributions from the community.
+When new questions and answers are posted to your listing from the community, we will notify you.”

-Joy Hawkins, Local SEO expert:
+Local SEO Expert

-Tom Waddington pointed out that a business owner would have no idea if the user goes back and edits their question later.
+“Tom Waddington pointed out that a business owner would have no idea if the user goes back and edits their question later.
 For example, I could post a question on the listing for a restaurant asking, “Are there vegan options?”
 If they responded with just “yes,” I could go back and edit my question to change it to, “Have you been cited by the health department?” and the answer would stay the same.
+It’s always best to stay one step ahead of spammers.
+We all know this feature is going to get abused at some point.”

-Mike Blumenthal, founding partner at GetFiveStars.com:
+founding partner at GetFiveStars.com

-Crowd sourcing can be intimidating to the typical business but it’s best if you approach this, like reviews and photos, proactively.
-Having good Q & A’s posted will somewhat limit the opportunity for mischief.
+“Crowd sourcing can be intimidating to the typical business but it’s best if you approach this, like reviews and photos, proactively.
+Having good Q & A’s posted will somewhat limit the opportunity for mischief.”

-Final thoughts
+Final Thoughts

 The fact that Google has invested time and money, over the last 12 months, making Google My Business even better only emphasises its importance for local businesses.
 If the data is good and useful there is the possibly that Q&A could even be used for ranking.
 So whether you accept Google Q&A with open arms or have concerns, one thing is for sure – I think it’s here to stay.